jhaard/SimpleMobileKMPTemplateMVVM/README.md

 5. Open commonMain -> Kotlin-directory and right click on the template directory name and choose Refactor -> Rename -> All directories.
-6. Open settings.gradle.kts and change root.name to your project name.
+6. Open settings.gradle.kts and change root.name to your new project name.
 7. Sync gradle.
 8. Open root folder- > res -> values -> strings.xml and change app_name.
 9. Choose Build -> Clean Project.